coffeemug/defstartup/_drafts/productivity.md

 instead.

-__Third__, when I do process the `incoming` label I use a single test to determine if I should work on each task:

-> Is my involvement in this task likely to make the world look materially different a month from now?
+__Third__, when I do process the `incoming` label I use a single test to determine if I should work on each task: _is my involvement likely to make the world look materially different a month from now?_

 If the answer is no, I politely inform people I won't work on the task and try to give a helpful suggestion on how they could accomplish it